RVirmoors/ccia/slides/04-01-ims-intro.md

 <!-- Comment out the next slide if you don't want the Table of Contents link -->
 ---
 layout: true  .toc[[★](#toc)]

 ---
+## What this class is NOT about

+- making electronic music

+--

+- making music

+--

+- music?

+--

+    - rather, *time-based media*

+---
 name: class-summary
 # Class summary

+interactivity as the locus of sound creation

+--

+new interfaces for musical expression

+--

 three main topics:
 - max & live